giellalt/giellalt.github.io/LanguageModelColumns.md

 # Language model columns and various labels

-Explanation of meaning and colour codes.
+Explanation of column content, and the meaning of the colour codes.

 ## The table columns of the resource overviews